kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

         {
             "name":"timeout",
             "type":"long",
-            "default":-1,
+            "default":0,
-            "doc":"The amount of milliseconds since the timestamp until the message expires.
-Value of -1 is reserved to indicate no expiration."
+            "doc":"Amount of milliseconds since the timestamp until the message expires.
+Value of 0 is reserved to indicate no expiration."
         },
         {
             "name":"appVersionName",
             "type":"string",
             "default":"",
-            "doc":"The application version name, for which the configuration was delivered" },
+            "doc":"Application version name, for which the configuration was delivered" },
         {
             "name":"endpointId",
             "type":"string",
             "default":"",
-            "doc":"Unique endpoint identifier, for which the configuration was delivered" },
+            "doc":"Endpoint identifier, for which the configuration was delivered" },
         {
             "name":"configId",
             "type":"string",
             "default":"",
-            "doc":"The unique identifier of the delivered configuration."
+            "doc":"Identifier of the delivered configuration"
         },
         {
             "name":"originatorReplicaId",